ooade/react-click-away-listener/README.md

 - It's quite small in size.
 - It's built with TypeScript.
 - It supports both Mouse and Touch Events.
-- It allows you to pass html element attributes as props.
-- It allows you to render clickaway listener as a specified element, defaults to div if no element type is passed

 ## Usage